 This is the system I use to manage my to-dos.
 I like how little interface is in the way of the doing — there are no logins, page refreshes, drop-downs, customizable wallpapers, or delightful microinteractions.

 I group similar tasks together in text files and edit them with FoldingText (which is designed for working with lists formatted in Markdown).

 This isn’t revolutionary — these are just text files.
 But, that means it’s super easy to add, edit, and sort.
-And I can complete a task by simply deleting the line (⌘ + ⌥ + Delete).
-All using the keyboard.
+And I can complete a task by deleting the line (⌘ + ⌥ + Delete), all using the keyboard.

 The main file is Tasks.txt.
 But I have others — joesparano.com.txt (thoughts for journaling), Buy.txt (groceries), Links.txt (stuff to read and watch later), Friends.txt (notes for future conversations), and more.

 I use LaunchBar to open lists when I need them.
 And since the files are stored locally, they open and save really quickly.